Whatever your reasons for leaving a job, there is a right way and a wrong way to resign…

-Leaving with the right level of grace and decorum not only speaks volumes about your character, it also shows potential employers how you can handle sensitive situations professionally.
-And, in certain industries, news really does travel fast.
+Leaving with the right level of grace and decorum not only speaks volumes about your character, it also shows potential employers that you’re able to handle sensitive situations professionally.

 - Your name